AgentMC/Sao20/Translate/En/Part1.md

 The director who probably have never left Human World had no choice but to withdraw his suggestion.

-Mountain Goblin ration had little dry wheat which was barely growing at the foot of the mountains, and mainly consisted of tree nuts and wild grasses collected in the wilderness; sneaky iwanezumi or yoroimas that can be fished at Tanigawa are already considered the feast<sup><a href="#Prim3">3</a></sup>.
+Mountain Goblin ration had little dry wheat which was barely growing at the foot of the mountains, and mainly consisted of tree nuts and wild grasses collected in the wilderness; sneaky iwanezumi or yoroimas that can be fished at mountain streams are already considered the feast<sup><a href="#Prim3">3</a></sup>.
 It must be difficult to reproduce such a dish in Centoria, but there was no choice but to believe in the chef's mastery.

-With the last words of Kirito, the topic seemed to be concluded, and Ayuha raised again.
+With the last words of Kirito, the topic seemed to be concluded, and Ayuha raised her hand again.

 "Next, let me report about the replenishment of the Sacred Art division's staff."